 Offering the same digital experience to a broader geographic audience in the language of their choice.
 This could be the scaling-up of activity to reach larger audiences, or conversely bringing specific audiences together with similar areas of interest irrespective of their location.

 Driving value creation.
 As was described above, the latest step change in technologies (pre-metaverse), provides an opportunity to build ultra- granular processes that work both x-application and x-ecosystem.

-Within the metaverse being able to visualise end to end processes to knock out bottlenecks will yield invaluable information, increase productivity and customer satisfaction, with pictures painting a thousand words.
-This will potentially take visualisations and analytics to new levels of usable detail for every part of every process.
+Within the metaverse being able to visualize end to end processes to knock out bottlenecks will yield invaluable information, increase productivity and customer satisfaction, with pictures painting a thousand words.
+This will potentially take visualizations and analytics to new levels of usable detail for every part of every process.
 From another perspective, support calls will be far more efficient, and interactive.

 Leveraging opportunities here to create more interesting core or supporting recruitment processes to provide deeper and differentiated levels of engagement.
 Office tours, interactive training, collaborative training or virtually meeting colleagues around the world etc.

 As per above, there is a lot of value to be gained in having HR views (with full compliance) combined with other detailed information.
 Another example, this time in the metaverse, is being able to leverage customer facing roles across both physical and virtual worlds.

 Providing more granular ESG information.
 Being able to visualize emission level types in the context of business processes, and similarly for operations being able to review business dynamics or bottlenecks in the context of the # of staff, # of capacity hours cf backlogs etc, which will move productivity and customer experiences forwards.
 Other examples might be gaining more proactive ongoing visibility (with compliance) for gender pay gaps, diversity considerations etc.